PEI-Education/starter-repo-handlebars/README.md

 This plugin will eventually contain new versions of all report cards.
 Structure will have to be different from v1.

 ## Current Report Cards
-There are four report cards currently working in production:
+There are 8 report cards currently working in production:
+- PSB Kindergarten Report Card
 - PSB Elementary Report Card
 - PSB Intermediate Report Card, 3-term version
 - PSB Intermediate Report Card, 4-term version
+- PSB High School Report Card
+- CSLF Elementary Report Card
 - CSLF Intermediate Report Card
 - CSLF High School Report Card

 In the current version, all re-written report cards support both adding co-teachers and the pei_uselegal flag.

+The remaining 2 report cards (CSLF Maternelle and Summer School) will be available by June 2023.

 ## Background notes on this repo